Semi-ATE/Semi-ATE/docs/project/DevelopmentProcess/SemiATEDevelopment.md

 self.context.tester.<operate_on_hardware>
 ```

-__note__: Spyder-IDE will provide the auto completion support needed to select the corresponding members & functions.
+__note__: Spyder-IDE will provide the auto completion support needed to select the corresponding members and functions.

 __note__: operating on the tester may require tester specific knowledge.

 ### Flows Section

-The test programs will also be grouped same as tests.
+The test programs will also be grouped in the same style as tests.

 ![ ](images/flow_section.png)

-Creating or Editing a test program shall show the same view as shown below:
+Creating or editing a test program will open the following wizard:

 ![ ](images/test_program.png)